What Type of Key Person Insurance Should I Get?

 Most key person insurance policies offer either life insurance or life insurance combined with critical illness cover for the business that’s taking them out.
-It is designed to replace the income a firm would normally earn as a result of the key person’s work.
+It is designed to offset the financial impact of the death (or diagnosis of a critical illness) of a – as the name implies – key person.

 Cover that is solely life insurance-based protects the firm against financial losses it might suffer if a key member of staff was to die while in their employ.
 Policies that include a critical illness cover element also protect the business against specific serious illnesses.

 In addition to policies that encompass life insurance and critical illness cover, it is possible to find key person insurance packages that include the following…

 - Disability insurance

 - Cover for self-employed workers

 Whether you should opt for a policy that offers broader cover beyond life insurance will depend on your company’s needs and circumstances.
 Make an enquiry to speak with a financial advisor if you’re unsure what level of protection your firm needs.

 These plans pay out a cash lump sum to the business if the insured employee dies.
 Some policies include “terminal illness benefit” where it will pay out upon diagnosis of a terminal illness if the person is given less than 12 months to live, during the course of the term.
 Not all key person insurance policies include critical illness cover.